-Jackknife Crunch is an effective exercise for targeting the rectus abdominis and transverse abdominis.
+Jackknife Crunch exercise is an effective exercise for targeting the rectus abdominis and transverse abdominis.

 It also engages the serratus, oblique muscles, hips and lower back.

 Jackknife Crunch travels a short pathway but creates an intense contraction at the top position.

 Jackknife Crunches can be used as a warm up to prime the hip flexors and lower back before training your back and legs.

 It can also be used as a finisher in an abdominal workout routine.

 - Lie on your back with your knees bent at a 90 degree angle.
 Your arms should be in a fully extended position behind your head.

 - Contract your hip flexors then bring your knees toward your abdominal area.
 Extend your knees to straighten your legs up toward the ceiling while simultaneously bringing your arms up toward your feet, keeping your shoulders off the floor.
 Hold the position for a count of “one”.

 - Flex the knees and return to the bent position then slowly bring your feet back to the floor.
 Simultaneously lower your torso back to the floor and bring your arms back to their fully extended position behind your head.